MrAfitol/TeslaCuffed/README.md

 # TeslaCuffed
-A simple plugin that makes Tesla unresponsive to people who are connected
+A simple plugin that doesn't enable Tesla for people that are cuffed.

 **Be careful if you tied yourself or someone else through the RA then Tesla will continue to work**